codefresh-io/cap-docs.codefresh.io/_docs/reference/shared-configuration.md

   As part of the setup for a hosted runtime, Codefresh creates the shared configuration repository in the selected organization, together with the default Git Source repo.
 See [Connect Git provider]({{site.baseurl}}/docs/incubation/hosted-runtime/#2-connect-git-provider) in Hosted GitOps setup.

 * Hybrid runtimes
   When you install the first hybrid runtime for an account, you can manually define the shared configuration repo through the `--shared-config-repo` flag.
-If the flag is omitted, and the runtime account does not have a shared configuration repo, it is created in the runtime installation repo, in `shared-config` root.
+Or, you can allow Codefresh to automatically create the shared configuration repo in the runtime installation repo, in `shared-config` root.
 See [Installing a hybrid runtime]({{site.baseurl}}/docs/docs/runtime/installation/).

   For older versions of hybrid runtimes, upgrade the runtime to create the shared configuration repo, as described in [Upgrading hybrid runtimes](#upgrading-hybrid-runtimes) later in this article.

 > Currently, Codefresh supports a single shared configuration repo per account.

 ### Shared configuration repo structure
-Below is a representation of the structure of the shared the repository with the shared configuration.
+Below is a representation of the structure of the repository with the shared configuration.
 See a [sample repo](https://github.dev/noam-codefresh/shared-gs){:target="\_blank"}.

 ```